Chymyst/chymyst-core/README.md

 | reaction | process | `run { case a(x)+...=> }` |
 | injecting a molecule | sending a message | `a(123)` _// side effect_ |
 | join definition | join definition | `join(r1, r2, ...)` |

+There is now some [technical documetation of `JoinRun` library](doc/joinrun.md).

+More documentation is forthcoming.

 # Main improvements